andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01a-bergen.md

 </figure>

 Atop the train we venture out onto a multi-level promenade overlooking the city.
-The panoramic vista

-Soaking in the experience
+Approaching the precipice of the panoramic vista renders the group speechless.
+An entire city going about their business down there.
+Don't they know how beautiful it is up here?
+I convince myself that Norwegians are the hardest working people on earth.
+There's no way I could ever bring myself to work in this environment.
+It's so stunning I'd just waste away, asking passersby *can you believe this view??*

 In our meanderings we happen upon a small building with a sign posted on the side that says "Say hi to the goats" and photos of 10 goats named Pippi, Waldemar, Fl&oslash;ydis, Alex, Fr&oslash;ya, Ferdinand, Stjerna, Gucci, Trym, and, of course, Spot.

 <h4 class="article-subheader">Fjord Fordin'</h4>
-Our plan for the day following our stay in Bergen involves a hike.
-That's about the extent of my knowledge of the plans, I'm just along for the ride.
-Thankfully I brought hiking boots for just this occasion.

-We mosey about after our late night enjoying the midnight sun and spill onto the streets of Bergen just before checkout time.
-We make our way to G&oslash;dt Br&oslash;d for some breakfast and coffee.
+We take our time rousing ourselves after our late night enjoying the midnight sun.
+Haphazardly packed, we spill onto the streets of Bergen just before checkout time.
+After a bit of moseying we make our way to G&oslash;dt Br&oslash;d for some breakfast and coffee.
 Seeing as it's nearly noon our breakfast consists of deli sandwiches hand crafted to order by perhaps the nicest Gen Z'er to ever slap mayonnaise on focaccia.